campbe13/sec-lab/README.md

 Be sure to run your tests against
 1. port 8222 (against the cowrie honeypot)
 2. port 22 against your sshd
-__Note__ with great power comes great responsibility, you must not use these tools against any devices other than your partner's VM
+__Note__ with great power comes great responsibility, you must not use these tools against any devices other than your partner's VM [professional conduct](https://www.dawsoncollege.qc.ca/computer-science-technology/professional-conduct/)
 ## Use hydra
 ```
 apt install hydra